 Published on May 13, 2013

 One hundred and one years ago today in aviation history, on Monday, May 13, 1912, there was a terrible accident at Brooklands.
 Two men, the pilot, Edward Victor Beauchamp “E. V. B.” Fisher, and his passenger, Victor Mason, an American, were killed.
-The plane, a Flanders F.3, burst into flames immediately after impact.
-Just what had happened was unclear, despite that the crash was witnessed by over 200 people.
+The plane, a Flanders F.3, crashed into the ground and burst into flames.
+Just what had caused the accident was unclear, despite that the fiery end was witnessed by over 200 people.
 Faced with a mystery, the Royal Aero Club took the opportunity to undertake a formal investigation.
-In fact, it was the first aviation accident investigation in history.
+What followed was the first aviation accident investigation in history.

 The Report — from Flight, June 8, 1912